adepojubosun/GPACalculator/README.md

 # GPACalculator

-Terminal-Based College GPA Calculator
+Commandline-Based College GPA Calculator

-Application allow users to select from several options and retrieves necessary information to streamline the calculation of Grade point average (GPA) for a college semester and Cummulative Grade point average (CGPA) for multiple school years
+A commandline based application allow users to select from several options and input necessary information for the calculation of Grade point average (GPA) for a college semester and Cummulative Grade point average (CGPA) for multiple school years

 ### **Requirements**